 - Reduces engine braking and chances of wheel lock

-Note: On the track, use the brakes to slow down and the engine to accelerate.
-Engine braking is not as efficient, and will not slow you down quickly enough for track use.
-If you have time to use engine braking, you're not going as quickly as you could.
+Note: On the track, the general rule is to use the brakes to slow down and the engine to accelerate.
+Engine braking is not efficient, and will not slow you down quickly enough for track use.
+If you have time to use engine braking, you’re not going as quickly as you could.

 How to rev match when changing down:

-2. As you approach a corner, brake until you have reached a safe speed to turn into the bend engine speed will drop as road speed decreases.
-In Diagram 5 below the driver is in still in third gear, but is planning to select second.
-Engine speed has now dropped to the point where a change to second would be possible.
+2. As you approach a corner, brake until you have reached a safe speed to turn into the bend – engine speed will drop as road speed decreases.
+In Diagram 5 below the driver is in still in third gear, but is planning to select second for a quick exit.
+The engine speed has now dropped to the point where a change to second would be possible.

 4. Select a gear which will provide decent acceleration at the exit of the corner, in Diagram 7 the driver has selected second gear.
 Simultaneously use the throttle to increase the engine speed in order to match the revs in second gear to the road speed.

-5. Release the clutch smoothly and progressively, then start to accelerate out of the corner.
-If done well, there should be no jolt as the clutch is released.
+5. When you think the revs are at a suitable speed, release the clutch smoothly and progressively then turn in and start to accelerate out of the corner.
+If done well, there should be no jolt as the clutch is released (Diagram 8).